opencog/atomspace/Design-Notes.md

    It can be put in a mode where it tails the file (forever).

  * FlatStream and DrainLink both call `execute()` on a source handle, to grab more data.
 Perhaps this is a design mistake?
+Yes, it is.

 The issue is this: `execute()` returns a `ValuePtr`.
 If that is a true stream, then calling `Value::value()` is a valid way to get the next element.
 FutureStream converts calls to `value()` into calls to `execute()`, and thus is the right tool for creating streams.

+How should stream constuctors work?

+So how should SortedStream work?
+A:

 ObjectNodes